tesa1/deeplearning-biology/README.md

 An ensemble prediction method for enhancers.

-**Genome-Wide Prediction of cis-Regulatory Regions Using Supervised Deep Learning Methods** (and several other papers applying various kinds of deep networks to regulatory region prediction) [[code](https://github.com/yifeng-li/DECRES)] (one [[paper](http://biorxiv.org/content/early/2016/02/28/041616)] out of several)
+**Genome-Wide Prediction of cis-Regulatory Regions Using Supervised Deep Learning Methods** (and several other papers applying various kinds of deep networks to regulatory region prediction) (one [[paper](http://biorxiv.org/content/early/2016/02/28/041616)] out of several)

 Wyeth Wasserman’s group have made a kind of [toolkit](https://github.com/yifeng-li/DECRES) (based on the Theano tutorials) for applying different kinds of deep learning architectures to cis-regulatory element (DNA stretches that can modulate the expression of a nearby gene) prediction.
 They use a specific “feature selection layer” in their nets to restrict the number of features in the models.
 This is implemented as an additional sparse one-to-one linear layer between the input layer and the first hidden layer of a multi-layer perceptron.

-**FIDDLE: An integrative deep learning framework for functional genomic data inference** [[paper](http://biorxiv.org/content/early/2016/10/17/081380)][[code](https://github.com/ueser/FIDDLE)][[Youtube talk](https://www.youtube.com/watch?v=pcLTUsOm5pc&feature=youtu.be&list=PLlMMtlgw6qNjROoMNTBQjAcdx53kV50cS&t=2411)]
+**FIDDLE: An integrative deep learning framework for functional genomic data inference** [[paper](http://biorxiv.org/content/early/2016/10/17/081380)]

 The group predicted transcription start site and regulatory regions but claims this solution could be easily generalized and predict other features too.
 FIDDLE stands for Flexible Integration of Data with Deep LEarning.
-The idea (nicely explained by the author in the YouTube video above) is to model several genomic signals jointly using convolutional networks.
+The idea is to model several genomic signals jointly using convolutional networks.
 This could be for example DNase-seq, ATAC-seq, ChIP-seq, TSS-seq, maybe RNA-seq signals (as in .wig files with one value per base in the genome).

-**Deep Learning Of The Regulatory Grammar Of Yeast 5′ Untranslated Regions From 500,000 Random Sequences** [[paper](http://genome.cshlp.org/content/27/12/2015)][[code](http://genome.cshlp.org/content/suppl/2017/11/02/gr.224964.117.DC1/Supplemental_code.tar.gz)]
+**Deep Learning Of The Regulatory Grammar Of Yeast 5′ Untranslated Regions From 500,000 Random Sequences** [[paper](http://genome.cshlp.org/content/27/12/2015)]

 This is a CNN model that attempts to predict protein expression from the DNA sequence in a specific type of genomic region called 5' UTR (five-prime untranslated region).
 The model is built in Keras and a nice touch by the authors is that they optimized the parameters using hyperopt, which is also shown in one of the Jupyter notebooks that comes along with the paper.
 The results look promising and easily reproducible, judging from my own trial.

-**Modeling Enhancer-Promoter Interactions with Attention-Based Neural Networks** [[bioRxiv preprint](https://www.biorxiv.org/content/early/2017/11/14/219667)][[code](https://github.com/wgmao/EPIANN)]
+**Modeling Enhancer-Promoter Interactions with Attention-Based Neural Networks** [[bioRxiv preprint](https://www.biorxiv.org/content/early/2017/11/14/219667)]

 The concept of attention in (recurrent) neural networks has become quite popular recently, not least because it has been used to great effect in machine translation models.
 This paper proposes an attention-based model for getting at the interactions between enhancer sequences and promoter sequences.

-**Predicting Transcription Factor Binding Sites with Convolutional Kernel Networks** [[bioRxiv preprint](https://www.biorxiv.org/content/early/2017/11/10/217257)][[code](https://gitlab.inria.fr/dchen/CKN-seq)]
+**Predicting Transcription Factor Binding Sites with Convolutional Kernel Networks** [[bioRxiv preprint](https://www.biorxiv.org/content/early/2017/11/10/217257)]

 This paper uses a hybrid of CNNs (to learn good representations) and kernel methods (to learn good prediction functions) to predict transcription factor binding sites.